Blog Profiles: Retirement Blogs

 Follow BWelford on Twitter.

-Retirement – Only the Beginning is written by Dave Bernard who has worked for 30 years in Silicon Valley, has written for US News & World On Retirement, and published I Want To Retire! – Essential Considerations for the Retiree to Be.
+This blog is written by Dave Bernard who has worked for 30 years in Silicon Valley, has written for US News & World On Retirement, and published I Want To Retire! – Essential Considerations for the Retiree to Be.

 Bernard shares stories and advice about retirement from his own experiences.
 There is some sound financial advice like preparing for the financial side of retirement and practical advice like rewarding yourself in retirement.
 He shares that retirement is not an easy transition and reassures readers that it’s okay.